29 Jun Top 5 Advantages of Working From Home: Reasons to Love Remote Working

 5. Increased productivity.

-A 2015 Stanford study found that people who worked remotely were happier and 13% more productive.
+A 2015 Stanford study found that one of the best advantages of working from home is that people who worked remotely were happier and 13% more productive.

 According to a SurePayroll study, to achieve maximum productivity, 86% of the people surveyed preferred to work alone.
-However, when working in the office, your workday is often interrupted by calls, meetings and colleagues coming up to your desk.
+However, when working in the office, your workday is often interrupted by calls, meetings, and colleagues coming up to your desk.
 Working remotely reduces common interruptions and distractions, allowing employees to focus on their work.
-More focused employees means higher productivity, which is excellent for your company bottom line!
+More focused employees mean higher productivity, which is excellent for your company’s bottom line!

 Remote work will be a part of our working lives for the foreseeable future.
 Whether your employees work remotely full-time or part-time, you can support them to become more productive.